top of page

 BIOGRAPHY

-Currently the Visiting Assistant Professor of Trumpet at Purdue University Fort Wayne, Dr. Elijah Denecke was previously employed as adjunct trumpet instructor at the College of Central Florida (Ocala, FL).
+Currently the 4-12th grade Band Director at Andover Central School District, Dr. Elijah Denecke was previously Visiting Assistant Professor of Trumpet at Purdue University Fort Wayne.
 He now maintains an active performing career across the United States with many professional orchestras including the Fort Wayne Philharmonic, Orchestra Indiana, Vermont Symphony Orchestra, Boise Philharmonic, Symphony of the Lakes (Warsaw, IN), Ocala Symphony Orchestra, Gainesville Symphony Orchestra, Valdosta Symphony Orchestra, Northwest Florida Symphony Orchestra, Knox-Galesburg Symphony Orchestra, the Gainesville Brass Quintet, and the Prairie Wind Ensemble.
 Additionally, he has performed with the Tallahassee Swing Band and the Garden State Jazz Orchestra, as well as with notable jazz musicians Wayne Bergeron, Randy Brecker, Marshall Gilkes, Dave Pietro, Doug Stone, and Steve Lippia.
 Denecke also performed and traveled with Chicago-based Ska's the Limit for three years.
 In 2015 the band opened for a sold-out crowd in the Castle Theatre (Bloomington, IL), sharing the stage with popular ska band Reel Big Fish.

 As a lover of contemporary music, Denecke actively premieres new works for trumpet.
 Most recently, his brass quintet (Big Bend Brass) commissioned a new work entitled “We’re All A Little Mad Here” by fellow Florida State University Alumnus Aaron Houston.
 In Spring 2019, he premiered the following - "All are sleeping on the hill," a work based on Edgar Lee Masters Spoon River Anthology for voice, trumpet, and piano by Emmanuel Danielson; "What Would You Have Me Do," an electronic work written for trumpet and electronics, by Andrew McGowan; and "Seven Scenes from a Garden," a large work for 23-piece wind ensemble, by Brendan Sweeney.
 In 2018, he premiered Entrada (o salida) Concertante as trumpet soloist, a new work written by Colombian composer Mauricio Arias-Esguerra.